Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

 To illustrate the connection between the infinite-dimensional setting discussed in Theorem \ref{thm:malliavin-covariance-spde} and its finite-dimensional counterpart, let $\{ h_i \}_{i=1}^m \subset H$ be a set of linearly independent vectors, and define

 The Malliavin covariance matrix of $F$ can be computed as

-which provides a finite-dimensional representation of the infinite-dimensional operator $\gamma_{u(t)}$.
-This connection demonstrates how the infinite-dimensional Malliavin covariance operator determines the covariance structure of any finite-dimensional projection of the solution.
-Note that the Malliavin covariance operator $\gamma_{u(t)}$ encapsulates both the spatial correlation induced by $Q^{1/2}$ and the temporal evolution governed by the semigroup $S(t)$, providing a characterisation of the stochastic variability of the solution in the infinite-dimensional Hilbert space $H$.
+which provides a finite-dimensional representation of the infinite-dimensional operator $\gamma_t$.
+Note that the Malliavin covariance operator $\gamma_t$ encapsulates both the spatial correlation induced by $Q^{1/2}$ and the temporal evolution governed by the semigroup $S(t)$, providing a characterisation of the stochastic variability of the solution in the infinite-dimensional Hilbert space $H$.